Sanguine drawing of three quarters view of two figures on tan toned paper. One figure is facing forwards, and the other one is facing backwards.

 Every Wednesday

-Drawing from model, long pose
+Drawing from nude or costumed model, long pose

 10:30am – 1:30pm